Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Power is Knowledge**: You become proficient in all wisdom and intelligence based checks.

-**Fast Casting**: You gain an additional bonus action that can be used to cast any cantrip, ignoring thier casating time.
+**Fast Casting**: You gain an additional bonus action that can be used to cast any cantrip, ignoring their casting time.

 ---